phi-go/rfcs/text/0000-explicit-tail-calls.md

 ### Alternating `become` and `return` calls
 ([original example](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-279062656))

-Here one function uses `become` the other `return`, this is another potential source of confusion.
+Here one function uses `become` and the other `return`; this is another potential source of confusion.
 This mutual recursion would eventually overflow the stack.
 As mutual recursion can also happen across more functions, `become` needs to be used consistently in all functions if TCO should be guaranteed.
 (Maybe it is also possible to create a lint for these use cases as well.)